walmartlabs/cookie-cutter/packages/azure/README.md

 * `vagrant up --provision` - sets up the Windows VM and forces running the provision script even if VM is already up.

-* `vagrant destroy` - stops the VM and remove all associated files.
+* `vagrant destroy` - stops the VM and all resources that were created during the machine creation process.

 * `vagrant rdp` - start an RDP client for a remote desktop session with the guest.